 - Bring toiletries and a change of clothing.
 We provide towels to wash up in the morning.

 - If you’d like to bring a healthy snack for the evening or morning, or if you have special dietary needs (e.g., gluten free), please bring snacks with you.
-We provide coffee and breakfast bars for you in the morning.

 - Service dogs trained to assist people with medical disabilities are allowed with prior authorization by our physician.